hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 an IXFR for the requested SOA.
 Implementations differ in how long they store zone deltas and how many may be stored at any one time.

-After a failed IXFR a IXoT client SHOULD request the AXFR on the already open XoT connection.
+Just as with IXFR-over-TCP, after a failed IXFR a IXoT client SHOULD request the AXFR on the already open XoT connection.

 ### Padding of IXoT responses